lona-web-org/lona/doc/content/end-user-documentation/views.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Takes a asyncio awaitable and schedules it to ``server.loop``.
 The method
-    returnes the return value of the ``awaitable``, raises its exception or
+    returns the return value of the ``awaitable``, raises its exception or
     raises ``lona.exception.UserAbort`` or ``lona.exceptions.ServerStop`` if
     the server stopped while waiting on ``awaitable`` or the user left.